Last Updated on September 8, 2023 by Dominique de Merteuil

 In the photograph on the left, I’m wearing an Agent Provocateur body paired with Christian Louboutin pumps.
 On the right, I’m wearing a 1940s skirt suit paired with French Sole ballet flats with a matching purse.
 Photography Gregory Michael King.

 Abbie Walsh Bow Brooch is the perfect accessory to complete the “All About Eve” look.

 Close-up of one of the beautiful showgirl flowers!
 Something tells me that MM would definitely give her a nod of approval.

 Abbie finds inspiration for her designs in…

 I love things that tell a story.
 My inspiration comes from fashion and fashion photography books, both vintage and modern.
 I’m a big fan of photographers; Tim Walker, Louie Banks and Nadia Lee Cohen.

 I find stylists such as Leith Clark and Lucinda Chambers very inspiring.
 I always enjoy sending my work for fashion shoots, love to see how they translate my pieces.
-Love The Marvellous Mrs. Maisiel, the costume designer Donna Zakowska is dreamy.
+Love The Marvellous Mrs Maisiel, the costume designer Donna Zakowska is dreamy.
 I find a lot of inspiration during my travels.
-Other artisan talents who inspire me are; potters, chefs, I’ve recently met a natural fabric dyer who uses only natural ingredients to dye the most beautiful silk ribbons in the dreamiest of colours.
+Other artisan talents who inspire me are; potters, and chefs, I’ve recently met a natural fabric dyer who uses only natural ingredients to dye the most beautiful silk ribbons in the dreamiest of colours.

 I adore the artist-performer Mosh.
 Her costumes are incredible, and her personal style is perfection.
-I also find the LA artists community wonderful, very colourful, a great match with my pieces.
+I also find the LA artists’ community wonderful, very colourful, and a great match with my pieces.

 The Queen Bee